frozen-signal/Apple_IIe_MMU_IOU/Documentation/Understanding_IOU_MMU/iou_keyboard_subsystem.md

 ### Clear Delay (purple part)

 Clear Delay will reset the AutoRepeat Delay (The delay after a key is pressed and held down before the AutoRepeat activates, 534 ms to 801 ms) whenever it drops LOW.
-It happens whenver no key is pressed (AKD is LOW), or when a key is held down and another key is pressed (For example, holding down 'A' and pressing 'B' while 'A' is repeating will write a single 'B' and stop).
+It happens when no key is pressed (AKD is LOW), or when a key is held down and another key is pressed (For example, holding down 'A' and pressing 'B' while 'A' is repeating will write a single 'B' and stop).

 ### Set Delay (yellow part)